The Four C's of Diamonds

 The GIA grading system divides its scale into five basic categories: D-F represents colorless diamonds: G-J, near colorless; K-M, faint yellow; N-R, very light yellow; and finally, S-Z, signifying light yellow.
 The difference between one letter and the next is extremely subtle.
 It takes an expert jeweler or gemologist with a high powered microscope to differentiate between levels as most differences cannot be detected with the eye alone.
 Grading is achieved by comparing a gemstone to diamonds of known color under exacting lighting conditions.
 Most people can visually detect the difference between diamond color and lack there of with several levels separating diamond samples.
 As a general rule, diamonds rated "J" or higher are colorless to the naked eye.

 What is Diamond Florescence?

 Some diamonds appear to change color when exposed to certain types of light, especially direct sunlight or under florescent light bulbs.
 This quality, called florescence, is a fascinating phenomenon.
-Scientists, in very technical terms, describe fluorescence as an emission of electromagnetic radiation light by a substance that has absorbed radiation of a different wavelength.
-For diamond lovers, the interesting part is that if the “absorbed radiation” is ultraviolet as well as invisible, the “emission” it creates is a colored light we can see.
+Scientists, in very technical terms, describe florescence as an emission of electromagnetic radiation light by a substance that has absorbed radiation of a different wavelength.
+For diamond lovers, the interesting part is that if the "absorbed radiation" is ultraviolet as well as invisible, the "emission" it creates is a colored light we can see.
 In fact, about 30% of diamonds have a blue florescence, even when the diamond appears to be colorless or yellow under natural light.
 The fluoresced color may also appear white, yellow, orange or even milky or oily.
 Diamond color grading reports indicate whether the stone fluoresces and also classify the strength of the characteristic as faintly, weakly, moderately, strongly or very strongly.

 How Does Fluorescence Affect Diamond Value?